mkornyev/iOS-Maps/README.md

 # iOS-Maps
-Working repo for the iOS Maps project.
+Working repo for the Tripbook App.

 ## Setup